fzkvn/Aztec/README.md

   - If the JSON-RPC port (8080) is occupied, choose **9) Reinstall Node**, which will clear the lock and restart on a clean port.

 - **Stuck Block Stream**:
   - Choose **7) Delete Node Data** to remove only the local chain data for a fresh sync without losing your config.
+But its prefer to do **9) Reinstall Node**, which will clear the lock and restart on a clean data.

 - **Old Proof / RPC Errors**:
   - Choose **6) Change RPC** and provide a new RPC URL (Ankr or DRPC) to refresh proofs.
+  - If option **6** fails, run **9) Reinstall Node**, which will clear the lock and restart on a clean data.

 - **Get Role Apprentice Missing Data**:
   - If option **2** fails, run **9) Reinstall Node** to reset and retry.